 Acting and Stage Management

-This is the most time intensive part of our process.
-In general, we rehearse 4 hours a night Sunday to Thursday from 6-10 p.m.
-Rehearsals last for 4 to 6 weeks and the run of the show is 2 weeks.
+In general, we rehearse during a 3:30-6:30 p.m. laboratory class period.
+Rehearsals last for 6 to 9 weeks and the run of each production is 2 weeks.
 Essentially, this will take up one half a semester.
 Acting positions are secured by an audition and successful casting by the show’s director.
 Stage Management typically requires starting as an Assistant Stage Manager for at least one production, or successful completion of the Stage Management course, but exceptions are made based on experience, aptitude, and enthusiasm.

-Build Technicians can include any of the crews (sound, lights, scenery, costumes, etc) that actually create and install the items for the show.
-These people may, but are not required, to run the shows as well.
-Build Technicians set up times during the week that they come in to the shops and perform jobs with the crew head.
-Build technicians are required to strike and restore the show after the final performance, and also assist in the final cleanup and restore of the theater.
-Once the show is over, this technical team continues to meet during a determined time to finish space cleanups, start build for next show, or assist in regular theater operations.
+All theatre artists are required to strike and restore the show after the final performance, and also assist in the final cleanup and restore of the theater.
+Once the production is over, our artistic teams continue to meet during pre-determined time to finish space cleanup, start build for next show, or assist in regular theater operations.

-Box office and ushering are not available for credit, but can be combined with technical roles if credit is desired.
-This is a great way to become involved without a major time commitment.
+Box office and ushering can be combined with technical roles if full credit is desired.
 Box Office personnel and ushers work for the run of the show, typically from 7 p.m. to 9:30 p.m. on Thursday through Saturday.
-We do ask that people in these positions dress nicely and be prepared to interact with the general public.
+We do ask that people in these positions are prepared to interact with the general public.
+Arts Management positions include marketing & branding, social media outreach, writing press releases and human interest stories, and more.